 Q: Can I pay my royalties in product instead of cash?

 A: Chaosium once commonly asked to receive royalties in the form of product.
 We no longer do that.
-Your license will stipulate how many samples of your finished product you need to send us (for the Small Publisher Limited License it is one copy), but all royalties and license fees are strictly paid in cash.
+Your license will stipulate how many samples of your finished product you need to send us, but all royalties and license fees are strictly paid in cash.

 Q: How is the USD$2000 annual limit for the Small Publisher Limited License calculated?
 What happens if I go over it?